mumuxi15/mumuxi15.github.io/_posts/2018-06-18-rainforest.md

 ![precision](https://github.com/mumuxi15/mumuxi15.github.io/blob/master/img/rainforest/land_cover_precision.jpg?raw=true)

 Figure4.
-Comparision of DenseNet model trained  on original images and haze free images.
+Comparison of DenseNet model trained  on original images and haze free images.
 F2 score is a combination  of precision and recall, similar to F1 score but puts more weight on recall.
 Recall is more important as I would like the model to make less mistakes.

 ##### DenseNet